Excerion/superlocate-old/README.md

  - [idirname](https://github.com/Antithesisx/idirname)

 ### Installation
- - Place this script, as well as scd, in your PATH.
-You might want to call it sl (short for superlocate) for quick access.
+ - Place sl, as well as idirname, in your PATH. (sl stands for superlocate.)

 ### Examples
 #### Example 1